 Where requests for support cannot be made via schools, GPs should use the following:

-• Or visit the secure Riviam web portal: Please make your request for support on Google Chrome.
+- Or visit the secure online referrals portal (Riviam): Please make your request for support on Google Chrome.

 If you are worried about a child or young person, please call our 24/7 mental health crisis line free on 0800 915 4644.
 It’s open all day and all night, seven days a week.